MileHacker Logo

 Brasilia Federal District, Brazil Travel Guide

-Brasília sits on the Brazilian Central Plateau, approximately 1,172 meters (3,845 feet) above sea level.
+Brasília sits on the Brazilian Central Plateau, approximately 1,172 meters (3,845 feet) at an elevation of.
 This elevated position gives it a distinct climate and expansive views.
 The adjacent terrain consists of the cerrado, Brazil's vast tropical savanna biome.
 This biome is known for its unique, twisted trees, diverse flora, and resilient wildlife.
 The city's design integrates these natural elements, with green spaces and wide avenues providing a sense of openness.
 Its central location makes it a hub connecting Brazil'its various regions, both politically and geographically.

 Brasília At a Glance